Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 We also see that except for very small values for $\ninv$, the number of iterations required in DD-$\alpha$AMG is less than half of that in inexact deflation.
 The numbers in parenthesis denote the average number of coarse solver iterations in each iteration of the respective method.
 For DD-$\alpha$AMG the number of iterations on the coarse grid increases with the work spent in the setup.
 Hence, the lowest DD-$\alpha$AMG-iteration count does not necessarily provide the fastest solver in the two grid setting.
-This might change, however, in a true multigrid approach.
 In inexact deflation the number of iterations on the coarse grid is not that clearly tied to $\ninv$.
-Since in inexact deflation the coarse system has to be solved very accurately, the number of iterations needed to solve the coarse grid system is higher than in DD-$\alpha$AMG.
-It is only moderately (a factor of 2 to 4) higher, though, because the code from \cite{wwwDDHMC} uses an additional adaptively computed preconditioner for the GCR iterations on the coarse system, whereas we just use the less efficient odd-even preconditioning in DD-$\alpha$AMG.
+Since in inexact deflation the coarse system must be solved very accurately, the number of iterations needed to solve the coarse grid system is higher than in DD-$\alpha$AMG.
+It is only moderately (a factor of 2 to 4) higher, though, because the code from \cite{wwwDDHMC} uses an additional adaptively computed preconditioner for the GCR iterations on the coarse system, whereas we use the less efficient odd-even preconditioning in DD-$\alpha$AMG.

-For the same number of test vectors, DD-$\alpha$AMG produces a coarse system twice as large as that of inexact deflation with the benefit of preserving the $\Gamma_5$ structure on the coarse grid.
+For the same number of test vectors, DD-$\alpha$AMG produces a coarse system which is twice as large (and contains four times as many non zeros in the coarse grid operator) as that of inexact deflation with the benefit of preserving the $\Gamma_5$ structure on the coarse grid.
 The DD-$\alpha$AMG coarse grid system seems to be more ill-conditioned---an indication that the important aspects of the fine grid system are represented on the coarse grid---and the resulting coarse grid correction clearly lowers the total iteration count more efficiently and thus speeds up the whole method.

+An ill-conditioned coarse grid system offers a potential for substantial improvements when passing from two-grid to multigrid.
+In Figure~\ref{plot:lvl234} we therefore report results of a study with a yet experimental version of our multigrid code.
+It compares the solver times for odd-even preconditioned BiCGStab with DD-$\alpha$AMG using 2, 3 and 4 levels for different choices of the mass parameter $m_0$.
+The gain for going from 2 to 3 levels is very noticeable; and for small values of $m_0$, corresponding to the physically interesting regimes, we observe an improvement of a factor of 2.5 to 3.
+Using more levels is a feature which is not available in the inexact deflation code.